 These creamy garlic sesame zoodles are a simple weeknight recipe, perfect for those nights when you feel like curling up on the couch with Netflix and big bowl of tasty noodles without throwing your healthy habits away.
 They are creamy, garlicky, I just got sauce on my chin, slurpy noodles that are actually really healthy and super comforting.

 So last week, I decided that I might give the Whole30 diet another try.
-You may remember I completed it in February last year (if not, this post should catch you up), and following it I really did feel it changed the way I thought about and approached healthy eating.
+You may remember I completed it in February last year, and following it I really did feel it changed the way I thought about and approached healthy eating.
 Fast forward to now and I seem to have forgotten all that I had learnt.

 My eating had once again slipped to the convenience choices mixed with some pretty unhealthy habits.
 This was something I knew I needed to shake and also something I knew that I would have to do in a way that made me accountable so I wouldn’t find myself slipping at the first chance of oh this is too hard.